Ratizux/funstuff/CRUD/README.md

 # CRUD

-Homework for Object-Oriented Programming during autumn semester of freshman year.
+Homework for Object-Oriented Programming during the second semester of freshman year.
 Simulates a goods management system for a store.

 Written in Qt Widgets in pure C++.
 No UI Designer file used.